Trade and 'tyrants': the dying days of NAFTA

 "All of that was done less about blowing up the NAFTA deal, but to stop Trump from making a quick deal."

-In the end, the dispute-resolution mechanisms from NAFTA remain largely intact in the new deal, that Trump christened the USMCA.
+In the end, it didn't work.
+The dispute-resolution mechanisms from NAFTA remain largely intact in the new deal — news that sources say Freeland greeted during the negotiations Saturday by throwing her arms in the air and giving a yelp of joy.

+That, of course, wouldn't be MacNaughton's style, say those who know him.
+But they're convinced the ambassador's laid-back demeanour gave the pair a good-cop, bad-cop dynamic that would have served them well at the table.

+"Where she would not back down and be more aggressive, he would not back down but be the more soft-spoken of the two — that's my impression of the dynamic," said Monique Smith, a former Liberal member of the Ontario legislature who later became the province's first U.S. envoy.

 By James McCarten, The Canadian Press